hostuser/freckles.old/docs/bootstrap.rst

    source $HOME/.profile

-Or, if that doesn't apply to your machine because you don't have a ``.profile`` file, do something like this (wherever you see fit):
+Or, if that doesn't apply to your machine because you don't have a ``.profile`` file, do something like this (how-/wherever you see fit):

 .. code-block:: console